shaikimran03/Assignment/README.md

 To access only corejava-https://github.com/shaikimran03/CORE_JAVA

-to execute excell sheet programs you need to install
+To execute operations on excell sheet programs you need to install

 Apache POI library is  on your classpath; you need to add the Apache POI dependencies to your project.